sogaiu/janet-subprocess-notes/doc/os_proc-wait.md

 Errors if called on a process more than once.

-> not sure what this means, but also for website docs?
+> not sure what the following sentence this means, but also for
+> website docs?

 If cancelled with an error(?), it still finishes in the background.